infernojs/eslint-plugin-inferno/docs/rules/sort-comp.md

-# Enforce component methods order (react/sort-comp)
+# Enforce component methods order (inferno/sort-comp)

-When creating React components it is more convenient to always follow the same organisation for method order to help you easily find lifecycle methods, event handlers, etc.
+When creating Inferno components it is more convenient to always follow the same organisation for method order to help you easily find lifecycle methods, event handlers, etc.

 **Fixable:** This rule is automatically fixable using the [`sort-comp` transform](https://github.com/reactjs/react-codemod/blob/master/transforms/sort-comp.js) in [react-codemod](https://www.npmjs.com/package/react-codemod).